VORPCORE/vorp_lib/README.md

 - radius

 ### Utility Functions
+with life cycle manegement

+- Switch
+- SetInterval
+- SetTimeout

 ### Register Game Events
 listen to game events and register only what you need
 - Life cycle manegement with methods
+- DedMode to allow listen to all but some events and see the data

 ### Register Inputs
 listent to inputs register only what you need